top of page

 Their Needs Come First

 Our Ark is not a typical homeless outreach organization.
-Danny Burkett founded the nonprofit two years ago specifically to help street kids that he felt were not being served well elsewhere.
-“Our young people need to feel the love of home and to feel the love of caring and hope,” Burkett said.
-“So that’s what I want to bring towards them.”
-His approach diverges from other organizations in the way he and his staff build relationships with youth.
-He favors creating closer, familial-like relationships that stretch the boundaries of what some others consider best practices.
+Our Ark was founded two years ago specifically to help street kids who were not being served well elsewhere.
+“Our young people need to feel the love of home and to feel the love of caring and hope,” the Founder said.
+“So that’s what we want to bring towards them.”
+Her approach diverges from

 Team Member Experiences